How to Catch A Magician (And Why You Should Never Try)

 There is a method.
 You know it.

-You're not one to quickly conclude that "the magician paid off the audience," or "camera tricks."
-That would be naive, and it's almost never the real solution.
+You're not one of those dolts who quickly conclude that "the magician paid off the audience," or "camera tricks."
+That would be naive, and it's (almost) never the real solution.

 What if you could discern the secret method to a magic trick without being told the secret every time?